History of the Queensland Police: 1935

 The Modus Operandi Section was established by Police Commissioner Carroll as a central repository for criminal records regarding their habits or manner of working.
 A Criminal Photographic Supplement was reproduced in the Queensland Police Gazette to allow quick access to the information collected by the Modus Operandi Section.

 The Queensland Police Department was given control of the Firearms Act and creates the Firearms Section under Clerk Thomas Baty, to undertake the major task of licensing firearms.

 Commissioner Carroll gains approval for an experimental wireless station with the call sign 'VKR'.
 Three patrol cars were equipped with the new one-way, wireless communication system.

 Weekly lectures were delivered by experienced officers at the Roma Street police barracks and copies of lectures were distributed to every police officer.

 1936

 Newly-sworn Constable Thomas Baty assumes charge of the Firearm Section.

 The new brick two-storey, Fortitude Valley police station was built and officially opened on 6 July.
 It was described as the "finest, most up-to-date and most comfortable police station in Queensland".
 It is now heritage-listed.

 1937

 The Queensland Police becomes mechanised and a departmental garage was built to service the departments growing number of motorcycles and motor vehicles.
 Trained mechanics worked in the garage.

 The Firearms Section was enlarged to include forensic ballistics and a laboratory was installed, with microscopical and photomicrographical apparatus to examine bullets.
+Thomas Baty, who was originally employed as a police service clerk at the expanded Firearms Section, was sworn into the police force as its firearms specialist.